 Lamar University Foundation.
 The Lamar University Foundation undertook an eighteen month process to review investment best practices and Lamar University outcome needs.
 Based on those reviews, the Lamar University Foundation Trustees, under the direction of the Investment Committee, selected The CommonFund to serve as its outside chief investment officer.
-The asset manager concentrates exclusively on institutional investors and manages endowed and non-endowed funds with a focus on annual returns, long-term appreciation, and higher education price inflation balance.
-The Lamar University Foundation also implemented an endowment payout structure based on the reserve based of the control of the lamar University foundation to better manage based and return variances.
+The asset manager concentrates exclusively on institutional investors and manages endowed and non-endowed funds with a focus on annual returns, longPerm appreciation, and higher education price inflation balance.
+The Lamar University Foundation also implemented an endowment payout structure based on the reserve balances of each individual endowment to better manage budgeting and return variances.